Who Are We?

 A good manager will have a solid strategy to get you in front of the right people for the type of projects you want to be a part of, when you’re ready.

-A good manager will tell you that you have a drinking or thinking problem and will give you the kind of heart to heart talk that will get you back on the mark again - right mind, sober mind, sharp mind.
+A good manager will tell you that you have a drinking or thinking problem and will give you the kind of heart-to-heart talk that will help you get back on the mark again - right mind, sober mind, sharp mind.

-A good manager will tell you when you’re not pulling your weight and will even drop you when they see that to keep you is to enable you despite how talented and gifted you are.
+A good manager will tell you when you’re not pulling your weight and will even drop you when they see that you are short changing yourself and your team.
+A good manager will know when to let you go, whether its because you’ve gotten a better opportunity or to keep you is to enable you to settle for poor behavior and/or quality despite how talented and gifted you are.
 You have to believe in yourself more than any other person on this planet for this to work.

 Here’s more on Good Management provided for by SAG-AFTRA HERE.